 Solid walls were sometimes built with small embedded ‘bonding timbers’ to tie them together.
 These timbers can, over time, be prone to rotting and expanding, causing the wall to bulge.

-Before the affected wall section(s) can be repaired – or indeed cut out and rebuilt – the cause of the movement must first be identified and eliminated.
-You can get an idea what wall repair and underpinning costs below.
+Before the affected wall section(s) can be repaired – or indeed cut out and rebuilt –the cause of the movement must first be identified and eliminated.

 - Bulging walls caused by excessive loadings need some form of additional support and a structural engineer will need to be consulted.
 A thin, 115mm single-leaf wall, for example, may need to be entirely rebuilt, or the loadings could be diverted or relieved by installing a steel beam